babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: The awkward thing here is true for a lot of AST based stuff.
 You probably wouldn't know from the AST that the.name property was being accessed on the function.
 The static analysis won’t be enough.

-There's options there.
+**Jason**: There's options there.
 Let's say Babel was doing more than per module transforms.
 You could have a dev mode, where arrow functions that got transformed would have a getter installed in the name property and if you tried to access it at runtime, it would throw.
 There's solutions there, but every time you take a step towards being helpful, you might cross a boundary of how people are using Babel.
 Or that assumes too much about their end result.
 For a dev mode or a prod mode, maybe that's not a thing people are doing.

 **Henry**: Then not knowing which one to lean toward you decide, “I'm going to go with (this is like most of life now), options.”
 You give everyone the freedom, the choice to do it, and then you realize that that's a really bad idea because no one wants to know. (laughs) No one knows the answer.
 They don't know what they want.
 And it's like people want you to choose for them in some sense.